leandromoreira/cdn-up-and-running/README.md

 access_log /dev/stdout;
 ```

 The [`server`](http://nginx.org/en/docs/http/ngx_http_core_module.html#server) sets the root configuration for a server, aka where we're going to setup specific behavior to the server.
+You can have multiple `server` blocks per `http` context.

 ```nginx
 server {}